 New Drupal and contrib project releases can contain not only bug fixes, new features, and security fixes (please update as soon as possible in this case) but also performance improvements, so you should use the latest available versions and update regularly.

 Usually, a site runs in different environments: local and development for development purposes, staging for testing purposes (before moving updates to production), and production - but there may be more environments.
 And it's very natural that they have different settings and lists of enabled and disabled modules.
 For example, the local and development environments usually have some development-helper modules enabled like Devel, disabled caching, CSS / JS aggregation and many other.
 In the production environment, you definitely should not have development-helper modules enabled, but there'll be some other, for example, Google Analytics, which you'll probably have enabled on the production only.

 So, don't forget to disable the modules that you don't use to avoid loading needless code which takes an additional time.
 If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first, don't forget to uninstall it properly because missing (improperly removed) modules may affect performance badly.

 Drupal core caching

-Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which is very useful for content sites on which the most of regular users are anonymous.
+Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which the most of regular users are anonymous.

 Drupal is used with many contrib modules, and it's important for them to utilize caching and provide their own caching, related configuration possibilities, and related configuration.

 Views is the most popular Drupal contrib module and many website outputs are built with a help of it.
-Views retrieves results from a data storage, and in case of a complex condition, sorting or applied aggregation options it may become heavy in terms of performance.
-In case of the complex output with a lot of fields it may be heavy as well.
+Views retrieve results from a data storage, and in case of a complex condition, sorting or applied aggregation options it may become heavy in terms of performance.
+In case of the complex output with a lot of fields, it may be heavy as well.